StuartCowley/anthony-moran-virtual-pet/README.md

 Virtual Pet

-A JavaScript educational project, completed as part of the Software Development FastTrack course at Command Shift (MCR Codes).
+A JavaScript educational project, completed as part of the Software Development FastTrack course at Command Shift (Manchester Codes).

 Table of contents
 General info